Roland Tape Echo

 - The BBC hired six of our RE-201s for the Proms’ television performance of Daphne Oram’s ‘Still Point‘ featuring turntablist Shiva Feshareki at the Royal Albert Hall.

-- We’ve serviced and supplied machines for many top artists and bands including Red Hot Chili Peppers and Arctic Monkeys.
+- We’ve serviced and supplied machines for many top artists and bands including Red Hot Chili Peppers, Arctic Monkeys and Sunn O))).

 Echoes Available Now

 Note that these are just what we have listed today.
 We have may have more machines being serviced (some sell on preorder.
 If you don’t see what you need here then get in touch now to discuss your requirements.